-As we saw in an earlier blog this month, the new ISO 17100 certification increases customer confidence and gives reassurance that Language Service Providers (LSPs) follow a recognised specialist standard while under taking any translation project.
+As we saw in an earlier blog this month, the new ISO 17100 certification increases customer confidence and gives reassurance that Language Service Providers (LSPs) follow a recognized specialist standard while undertaking any translation project.
 It also provides assurance that appropriately qualified native translators are employed to undertake all projects in a professional and effective manner to the latest industry standards.

 In all projects, regardless of the industry, vertical or subject matter, the 4-eye principle is applied i.e. after the translation is completed, the translated text is thoroughly reviewed by a second qualified linguist for correct meaning, appropriate use of terminology, and correct spelling, style and grammar.
 Corrections are implemented as needed.

 However, content from pharmaceutical companies, medical device companies and CROs – such as case report forms, informed consent forms, surveys, questionnaires, reports, patient information, and patient reported outcomes - is often valuable, sensitive, complex and high risk.
 Consequently, all patient-facing translations must be meticulous and of the highest grade.
 Legal and regulatory requirements stipulated by review boards and ethics committees must also be satisfied.

 To meet this specific criteria, LSPs provide a separate "back translation" of the translated content back into the source language as an additional quality assurance step.
 Back translations are completed independently by linguists who were not involved in the initial translation and who do not have access to the original source material.